Marriott International Inc. (MAR) is ready for next Episode as it posted an annual sales of 13,857 M

 Technical Analysis of Marriott International Inc. (MAR)

-The latest stats from [Marriott International Inc., MAR] show that its last 5-days average volume of 3.33 million was superior to 2.53 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 2.72%.
-Additionally, its Average True Range was 6.52.
+Marriott International Inc. (NASDAQ: MAR) saw its 5-day average volume 2.67 million, a positive change from its year-to-date volume of 2.53 million.
+As of the previous 9 days, the stock’s Stochastic %D was 30.92%.
+Additionally, its Average True Range was 6.18.

 Marriott International Inc. (NASDAQ: MAR) Key Stats